 Four neighbourhood funds are available for the realisation of projects.
 Funds from the Social City programme serve as start-up financing for follow-up projects and facilitate the involvement of third parties through partnerships or co-financing.
 A set of programme guidelines with detailed information on the funding procedure is available.
 The programme is co-financed by funds from the federal urban development programme and the European Regional Development Fund (ERDF).

 Neighbourhood Management Setting

 - 34 ongoing assisted areas

-in 8 boroughs and 5 action areas
+- in 8 boroughs and 5 action areas

-- 4 consolidation areas
+- 9 consolidation areas (31.12.2020)

-(1 consolidation area since 2015,

-3 further areas by the end of 2016)

 Population